• Skip to primary navigation

 Pocket door in powder bathroom

 We chose to go with a light-filtering door hoping that it would help offset some of the black tile in the space.
-It’s not a well-lit room at all but I do think the frosted pocket door helps it not feel like a cave.
+The powder room is not a well-lit space at all but I do think the frosted pocket door helps it not feel like a cave.

 Walnut vanity in the powder bathroom with white quartz countertop and black wall tile